duploduplo/landing/README.md

 At the moment the detection uses the first part of the language name, so `en-US` and `en` are read as `en`.

-The default language is set to _English_
+The default language is set to _English_.

 ## TODO